sunnysidedenver/swpc_27day/README.md

 This study will evaluate F10.7 cm forecasts from 2020-2023 in order to determine how good or bad the forecasts are.

 ## Hypothesis
-Null: The forecasts are skillful. </br>
+Null: The forecasts are skillful and become more accurate with increased solar activity. </br>
-Alternate: The forecasts are not skillful.
+Alternate: The forecasts are not skillful and become less accurate with increased solar activity.

 ## Data
 In order to assess forecast skill, the forecasts have to be extracted from 185 PDF "Weekly" files into a readable format.
 This Python program will extract the forecasts from these files (found on pages 4, 5, 6 or 7) then convert them into text files.
 The text files will then be read into Pandas dataframes for additional analysis.
 [Observed F10.7 cm flux data](ftp.seismo.nrcan.gc.ca/spaceweather/solar_flux/daily_flux_values/fluxtable.txt) were collected from the Government of Canada.